wacncontent/CustomizeTool/output/articles/active-directory/active-directory-b2b-collaboration-overview.md

 B2B collaboration simplifies management and improves security of partner access to corporate resources including SaaS apps such as Office 365, Salesforce, Azure Services, and every mobile, cloud and on-premises claims-aware application.
 B2B collaboration enables partners manage their own accounts and enterprises can apply security policies to partner access.

-Azure Active Directory B2B collaboration is easy to configure with simplified sign-up for partners of all sizes even if they don’t have their own Azure Active Directory via an email-verified process.
+Azure Active Directory B2B collaboration is easy to configure with simplified sign-up for partners of all sizes even if they don't have their own Azure Active Directory via an email-verified process.
 It is also easy to maintain with no external directories or per partner federation configurations.

 The process: